Offered online to members of the public and to interested UW students.

 - Typically offered annually in June

-- Upcoming UW for-credit sessions can be found here.
-All Computational Finance certificate courses make extensive use of the R language, which is not taught to students in the coursework.
+- All Computational Finance certificate courses make extensive use of the R language, which is not taught to students in the coursework.
 Experience with another modern language will be accepted, provided the student is willing to learn R independently.

-Coursework in the Computational Finance certificate is a subset of the first-year MS curriculum, and a maximum of 12 out of the 14 credits are optionally transferable into the degree program for students who are later admitted to the MS. CF certificate courses for online, non-degree students cost $800 per credit.
+Coursework in the Computational Finance certificate is a subset of the first-year MS curriculum, and all 12 credits are optionally transferable into the degree program for students who are later admitted to the MS if students elect that option at the time of initial certificate enrollment.
+For 2017-2018, CF certificate courses for online, non-degree students cost $900 per credit.

 Financial aid is not available through CFRM or UW for non-degree programs, except for MS students required to take courses on a preparatory basis, who may be eligible for federal student aid.
 Outside scholarships, employer reimbursement, or private student loans may be used to cover expenses.